gbmetzner/gbmetzner.github.io/_drafts/2015-01-17-Multiple-DB.md

   `6) play-scala`
 `(hit tab to see a list of all templates)`

-Choose the number 6 to create a Play Scala project and give a name to it, e.g *multidb* as below:
+Choose number 6 to create a Play Scala project and give it a name, e.g *multidb*:

 `> 6`
 `Enter a name for your application (just press enter for 'play-scala')`